Koushul/SpaceTravLR_rust/README.md

 ## RCTD spatial deconvolution (optional)

 RCTD is integrated as an **opt-in** Cargo feature.
-The vendored `rctd-core` and helper crate are licensed under **GPL-3.0-or-later**.
-If you build or distribute a binary that links this code, the **combined work** is subject to the GPL (see `NOTICE`).
-The rest of the repository remains MIT-licensed when RCTD features are not enabled.
+The Rust version also implements GPU optimization.
+SpaceTravLR's RCTD version is about ~59x faster than the R version.

 Build the `spacetravlr` binary with RCTD: